-The credit risk exposure associated with bank deposits, fixed-income investments and other financial instruments are measured and monitored by the Group's finance department.
+The exposure to credit risk for bank deposits, fixed-income investments and other financial instruments are measured and monitored by the Group's finance department.
 The Group only deals with financial institutions with good credit rating.
 The Group does not expect any counterparty above fails to meet its obligations hence there is no significant credit risk arising from these counterparties.